Golden-Ogbeka/admin-dashboard-template/README.md

 ## Description

-This is a template you can use to startup a branded website project
+This is a template you can use to startup an admin dashboard project

 ## Features